Dynamical correlations and domain wall relocalization in transverse field Ising chains

-For the OTOC, the prescription for the classical counterpart to the OTOC is to forward evolve the fully polarised state, rotating the spin at site $j$ by $\pi$ around the $z$-axis and back evolving the state.
-By contrast to $M(t)$, this operation is no longer spatially uniform, but the state still remains polarised with a similar value as $M(t)$, at least for a long initial time, see Fig.~\ref{fig:OP_vs_OTOC_overview}(d).
+The classical version of the OTOC forward evolves the fully polarized state, then rotates the spin at site $j$ by $\pi$ around the $z$ axis and finally back-evolves the state.
+By contrast with $M(t)$, this operation is not spatially uniform, but the state remains polarized with a similar value to $M(t)$, at least for a long initial time, see Fig.~\ref{fig:OP_vs_OTOC_overview}(d).

-\unue{Role of integrability and disorder.--} The stability of $M(t)$ for the classical case suggests that dynamical constraints -- in this case the decoupling of the uniform $k=0$ mode of the spin density -- plays a central role in the appearance of non-thermal late-time expectation values.
-To test this, we remove this decoupling by adding to the transverse field Gaussian white disorder with standard deviation $W$.
-This preserves the Ising symmetry of the system, while the uniformly polarised starting state also remains unchanged.

-In the presence of already a small amount of disorder, the classical late-time signal in both $M(t)$ and the OTOC vanishes, Fig.~\ref{fig:OP_vs_OTOC_overview}.
+\unue{Role of disorder. } The stability of even $M(t)$ for the classical case suggests that constraints on the dynamics---in this case, the decoupling of the uniform $k=0$ mode of the spin density---play a central role in the appearance of nonthermal late-time expectation values.
+To test this for the classical case, we remove this decoupling by adding to the transverse field Gaussian white disorder with standard deviation $W$.
+This preserves the Ising symmetry of the system, while the uniformly polarized starting state also remains unchanged.
+The result is that, already in the presence of only a small amount of disorder, the classical late-time signal in both $M(t)$ and the OTOC vanishes, see the right column of Fig.~\ref{fig:OP_vs_OTOC_overview}.

-In the quantum system, it is the integrability of the TFIM which yields the (non-generic) conserved quantities, which follow from the decomposition of the system into 2$\times$2 blocks labelled by the momentum.
-The difficulty in confirming that these stabilise the OTOC signal lies in the fact that adding a generic perturbation removes integrability and hence makes the system intractable beyond small finite sizes.

-However, adding disorder to the transverse field keeps the single-particle nature of the problem intact while removing the dynamical constraints imposed by translational symmetry and the concomitant momentum conservation.
-Indeed, doing so immediately degrades the signal of the OTOC, Fig.~\ref{fig:OP_vs_OTOC_overview} (b), indicating that indeed, the dynamical constraints underpin the late-time signal.\footnote{We note that, while the disorder reduces the dynamical relocalisation of domain walls, it instead leads to their Anderson localization, so that for stronger disorder with a short localisation length, the OTOC remains visibly nonzero.}
+In the quantum system, it is the integrability of the TFIM which yields the (nongeneric) conserved quantities, which follow from the decomposition of the system into 2$\times$2 blocks labeled by the momentum.
+However, adding disorder to the transverse field keeps the single-particle nature of the problem intact while removing the constraints imposed by translational symmetry and the concomitant momentum conservation.
+Indeed, doing so immediately degrades the signal of the OTOC, Fig.~\ref{fig:OP_vs_OTOC_overview}(b), indicating that the dynamical constraints underpin the late-time signal~\footnote{We note that, while the disorder reduces the dynamical relocalization of domain walls, it instead leads to their Anderson localization, so that for stronger disorder with a short localization length, the OTOC remains visibly nonzero.}.
+Similarly, as we argue next, the apparent long-time stability of the quantum OTOC signal in the nonintegrable case appears to be a finite-time remnant of the integrability of the TFIM and, as such, has the same origin as the relocalization described above.